1MAGNOVA/1MAGNOVA/README.md

 ### 💡 About Me

-💻 I’m a passionate learner on the **ALX ProDev Backend track** who thrives at the intersection of:
+💻 I’m a passionate learner who thrives at the intersection of:

 - 🔧 **Software Engineering** — building robust, scalable backend systems
 - ⚙️ **DevOps** — automating deployment and infrastructure as code